freelawproject/free.law/content/making-the-viz-algo.md

 *Roe* cites *Terry*, *Katz* and *Younger*

-With our data this way, when we want to make a citation network, what we do is start at the newest recent opinion in column 1, then look up all of the opinions that it cites in column 2.
-That will return about 30 opinions that were cited by the newest opinion, and for each of those 30 opinions, we do the same thing: Look up all the opinions that *they* cite.
+With our data this way, when we want to make a citation network, we start at the newest recent opinion in column 1, then look up all of the opinions that it cites in column 2.
+That will return about 30 opinions that were cited by the newest opinion, and for each of those 30 opinions, we do the same thing: Look up all the opinions that *it* cites.
 And for each of ***those***, the same, and so forth until we arrive at the oldest opinion.

-What should quickly become clear is that the first lookup will return about 30 results, but the next will return about 900 (30 &times; 30, beacuse you're looking up all the opinions that all of the first 30 opinions cite).
+What should quickly become clear is that the first lookup will return about 30 results, but the next will return about 900 (30 &times; 30, because you're looking up all the opinions that all of the first 30 opinions cite).
 The next hop out from there will contain about 2,700 opinions (again, 30 &times; 900).
 This means that to build a network with just a few degrees of separation, we're now in the position of doing about 3,600 queries on our database.

 This is bad.
 When a user can trigger thousands of queries to your database, you know something is wrong.
 Indeed, when we launched the first version of our citation builder, it took upwards of 10 minutes to generate a graph.